 We have six wholly owned subsidiaries.
-HMS Funding I LLC ("HMS Funding"), MSIF Funding LLC ("MSIF Funding"), MSC Equity Holding, LLC ("MSC Equity Holding, LLC) and MSC California Holdings GP LLC ("MSC California Holdings GP") (formerly known as HMS California Holdings, GP LLC) are each organized as Delaware limited liability companies, MSC Equity Holding II, Inc.) is organized as a Delaware corporation and MSC California Holdings LP ("MSC California Holdings") (formerly known as HMS California Holdings LP) is organized as a Delaware limited partnership.
+HMS Funding I LLC ("HMS Funding"), MSIF Funding LLC ("MSIF Funding"), MSC Equity Holding, LLC ("MSC Equity Holding, LLC ("MSC Equity Holding") (formerly known as HMS Equity Holding, LLC) and MSC California Holdings GP LLC ("MSC California Holdings GP") (formerly known as HMS California Holdings, GP LLC) are each organized as Delaware limited liability companies, MSC Equity Holding II, Inc. ("MSC Equity Holding II") (formerly known as HMS Equity Holding II, Inc.) is organized as a Delaware corporation and MSC California Holdings LP ("MSC California Holdings") (formerly known as HMS California Holdings LP) is organized as a Delaware limited partnership.
 HMS Funding was created pursuant to the Deutsche Bank Credit Facility (as defined below) to function as a "Structured Subsidiary," which is permitted to incur debt outside of the TIAA Credit Facility (as defined below) since it is not a guarantor under the TIAA Credit Facility.
 MSC Equity Holding and MSC Equity Holding II, (the "Taxable Subsidiaries"), which have elected to be taxable entities, primarily hold equity investments in portfolio companies which are "pass through" entities for tax purposes.
-MSIF Funding was created on December 1, 2020 pursuant to the JPM SPV Facility (defined below) to function as a "Structured Subsidiary," which is permitted to incur debt outside of the TIAA Credit Facility since it is not a guarantor under the TIAA Credit
+MSIF Funding was created on December 1, 2020 pursuant to the JPM SPV Facility (defined below) to function as a "Structured Subsidiary," which is permitted to incur debt outside of the TIAA Credit Facility since it is not a guarantor under the TIAA Credit Subsidiary," which is permitted to incur debt outside of the TIAA Credit Facility since it is not a guarantor under the TIAA Credit Subsidiary," which is permitted to incur debt outside of the TIAA Credit Facility since it is not a guarantor under the TIAA Credit facility of the TIAA Credit Facility since it is not a guarantor under the TIAA Credit facility of function as a "Structured Subsidiary," which is permitted to incur debt outside of the TIAA Credit Facility since it is not a guarantor under the TIAA Credit